habasweiny/habasweiny.github.io/_posts/2021-10-20-Academic-vaccine.md

 The vaccine seems to have been working quite well so far, though it has been tested to its limits by medical school.
-As a person who'll be a doctor in less than a year(InshaAllah), I highly recommend this vaccine to your future children
+I highly recommend this vaccine to your future children.

 <img src="/assets/images/shoes 1.jpg">

+© 2021 <a class="small" href="/about.html">HAMZA HAJI</a>